mihir-shah99/vxdf/docs/STARTUP.md

 npm run dev
 ```

-The frontend will be available at http://localhost:5173.
+The frontend will be available at http://localhost:5173 by default.

 ## Verifying the Application

 After starting the application, you can verify it's working correctly by:

-1. Opening http://localhost:5173 in your browser - you should see the VXDF frontend dashboard
+1. Opening the frontend URL in your browser - you should see the VXDF frontend dashboard
 2. Testing the API directly:
    ```bash
    curl http://localhost:5001/api/stats